BetweenTwoBits/betweentwobits.github.io/about.md

 My name is Brandon Davis, and I am a software engineer building apps and libraries for the Android platform.
 I also co-organize a local [Android developer meetup.](https://www.meetup.com/denverdroids/)

-I work for the Player Platform team at [Comcast VIPER](https://stackoverflow.com/jobs/companies/comcast-viper), building libraries to help stream video to millions of users.
+I work at [Comcast VIPER](https://stackoverflow.com/jobs/companies/comcast-viper) (Video IP Engineering and Research), building libraries to help stream video to millions of users.
 Previously, I worked at [Possible Mobile](https://possiblemobile.com/) building apps for clients like PGA TOUR and Major League Soccer.

 My intent is to use this blog to build on my current information sharing skills.
 I really hope you enjoy it!